jrebecchi/NUSID/README.md

 * How to change the input validation rules

-  You can change the input validation rules by editing their validation callbacks located in `./bundles/UserspaceBundle/service/forms/callbacks/ValidationCallbacks.js`.
+  You can change the input validation rules by editing the validation callbacks located in `./bundles/UserspaceBundle/service/forms/callbacks/ValidationCallbacks.js`.
 Those functions have to return an object with 2 properties :
   * `hasError`: if the input has an error
   * `errorMsg`: the error message to display to the user if `hasError` is `true`

 * How to change the general behavior of the UserspaceBundle

-  You have to modify the differents controllers located in `./bundles/UserspaceBundle/controller` and also its uses model `./bundles/UserspaceBundle/model/UserModel.js`.
+  You have to modify the different controllers located in `./bundles/UserspaceBundle/controller` and also its user model `./bundles/UserspaceBundle/model/UserModel.js`.
 Feel free to contact me if you need any information.

 ## Security Issues